Helmholtz-UFZ/saqc/docs/documentation/Customizations.rst

 Interface
 ^^^^^^^^^

-In order to make a function usable within the evaluation framework of SaQC the following interface is needed:
+In order to make a function usable within the evaluation framework of SaQC it needs to implement the following function interface

 .. code-block:: python